![]() |

 With five teams in this group, the top spot - which means a direct ticket to the World Cup - is within reach of the Nordic team.

 Norwegian football is possessing the most potential generation in history.
 With two bright stars, Erling Haaland and Martin Odegaard, they are not only aiming for their first World Cup ticket since 1998, but also want to assert themselves as a formidable name on the European football map.
-Having been promoted to the highest level of the Nations League is also an important psychological and class support.
+Having been promoted to the highest level of the Nations League is also an important support in terms of mentality and class.

-Meanwhile, Italy entered the World Cup qualifying campaign late, having reached the quarter-finals of the Nations League.
-In contrast to Norway's progress, Italy entered this match with much scepticism.
-The Azzurri have not featured at the last two World Cups in 2018 and 2022, despite winning Euro 2020.
+Meanwhile, Italy entered the World Cup qualifying campaign late due to their participation in the Nations League quarter-finals.
+In contrast to Norway's progress, Italy entered this match with much skepticism.
+The Azzurri did not appear in the last two World Cups in 2018 and 2022, despite winning Euro 2020.

 Under the new reign of coach Luciano Spalletti, they showed signs of improvement but were not really stable when they reached the round of 16 of Euro 2024, then were eliminated in the quarter-finals of the Nations League in a dramatic and unstable match against Germany (draw 3-3 after being down 0-3).

-The last time Italy visited Oslo was in 2014, when they won 2-0 in a Euro 2016 qualifier.
+The last time Italy visited Oslo was in 2014, when they won 2-0 in Euro 2016 qualifying.
 But times have changed.
-Norway are no longer underdogs, but are now equal opponents, even slightly better in terms of form and current cohesion.
+Norway are no longer the underdogs, but are now equal opponents, even slightly better in terms of form and current cohesion.

-If they fail at Ullevaal, Italy will be in real danger as the door to the 2026 World Cup officially closes, forcing them into a risky play-off series, which gave them nightmares in 2022.
+If they fail at Ullevaal, Italy will be in real danger as the door to the 2026 World Cup officially closes, forcing them to enter a risky play-off series, which gave them nightmares in 2022.

 Italy carry great ambitions.
-And Ullevaal tomorrow morning could be the start of a historic comeback or another dark chapter in the Azzurri's long-running tragedy.
+And Ullevaal tomorrow morning could be the start of a historic comeback or another dark chapter in the Azzurri's long tragedy.

 Form, head-to-head history